google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-3-paymentrequest-api.md

-Replace TODO PAY-2 in __scripts/modules/payment-api.js__ with the following code to create a new PaymentRequest object:
+Replace TODO PAY-2 in __app/scripts/modules/payment-api.js__ with the following code to create a new `PaymentRequest` object:

 #### payment-api.js